nacaratti/pdf2docx-/README.md

 This repository contains scripts to convert PDF files, including scanned documents and those with LaTeX content, into DOCX format.

+To convert text .pdf documents in .docx >> main.py
+To convert scanned .pdf documents in .docx >> main_scaner.py To convert text/scanned .pdf documents in Latex >> main_latex.py

 ## Setup

 1.  **Create a virtual environment:**